hasaan21/The-Escape/README.md

 **End:** The Game will end when the power of player reaches zero and Game Over frame will be displayed.
 It will contain score and a Try Again button.
 Clicking it will take you to main menu.

+## How To Play
+**If you do not have NetBeans and you want to play.
+Follow the instructions below:**

+* Clone or Download the project.
+* Open folder named 'Compiled Project'.
+* Run the file 'The-Escape.jar'.
+* Start Playing!

+**Note: Do not delete or change anything in res folder.
+The game will not run that way.**

 ## Prerequisites

 * JDK 1.8